SilentWhisky/Asteroids/README.md

 ~ made a Rotation to the player, so he can rotate left and right

 ~ made a Forward and Backward movement for the player

+~ made astreoids spawn in random positions and have contant speed going forward